It’s common for people to interchangeably use the terms stealing, burglary, and robbery.

-Stealing is the unauthorized appropriation of the property of another for the purpose of depriving the owner thereof.
+Stealing is the unauthorized appropriation of the personal property of another for the purpose of permanently depriving the owner thereof.
 Taking something that doesn’t belong to you… with no intention of returning it.

 In fact, most stealing crimes do NOT involve robberies and burglaries.
 Shoplifting, for example, is the most common type of stealing crime, which usually involves neither a robbery nor a burglary.